huhwt/huhwt-xtv/README.md

 * You can display the number of people displayed and the links that are currently still open
      - 'Current state' button - click opens, next click closes
-         - Number of names in the view
+         - Number of individuals in the view      (if different: total number of name boxes too)
-           Number of links still open in the view
+         - Number of links still open in the view
-           Span of generations in the view
+         - Span of generations in the view
-           View dimensions - width/height in pixels
+         - View dimensions - width/height in pixels
+         - Numbers of Individuals per generation
+            - (depending on application's mode and state: as Chart -always- | as Tab -only in expanded state-)
+            - when clicked: corresponding boxes will be highlighted, a list of individuals in the generation will be displayed (unsorted)

-* You can display a list of the names of the people shown.
+* You can display a list of the names of the people shown (sorted: Surname, Prename).
      - 'Show list of names' button - click opens, next click closes
          - Clicking on an entry in the list of names marks the associated person box and scrolls it into the visible area as the case may be
          - The list of names can be moved freely in the viewport